svalinn/DAGMC/doc/usersguide/codes/dag-tripoli4.rst

 zero.
 This can actually become a fairly useful debugging tool to identify volumes that were not assigned to their appropriate group.*

-If you would like to assign a material to the explicit complement, you can use the same mechanism, but add the string ``_comp`` to the end of the group name.
+If you would like to assign a material to the implicit complement, you can use the same mechanism, but add the string ``_comp`` to the end of the group name.
 Since DAGMC only recognizes those groups that contain an entity, it is necessary to add a volume to this group, recognizing